US tells North Korea to cease 'destabilizing actions and rhetoric'

 "We do not seek military conflict, nor do we seek to threaten North Korea," the spokesperson added.
 "However, we will respond to threats to us or our allies accordingly.
 We remain open to talks with the DPRK, but need to see that the DPRK will cease all its illegal activities and aggressive behavior in the region."

-The US said Tuesday that it was sending the USS Carl Vinson, a supercarrier, towards North Korea and that the strike group that it leads would reach there by late April.
+The US said Tuesday that it was sending the USS Carl Vinson towards North Korea and that the strike group that it leads would reach there by late April.

-The Pentagon spokesman, Ross, said the US's continued commitment to defending South Korea and Japan was "ironclad."
+The Pentagon spokesman, Ross, said the US continued commitment to defending South Korea and Japan was "ironclad."

 Homeland Security Secretary John Kelly said in an interview on CNN's "State of the Union" on Sunday that a North Korean nuclear missile capable of striking the US would be a "grave threat" and anticipated North Korea could achieve this capability before Trump would begin his second term.

 Sunday's threats from Pyongyang are consistent with others North Korea has made in past weeks.
-The country has said it will respond in kind to any US attack, and it has warned it would strike the US mainland and US carriers and forces in the region, specifically US bases in Seoul and Tokyo.
+The country has said it will respond in kind to any US attack, and it has warned it would strike the US mainland and US carriers and forces in the region, specifically US bases in South Korea and Japan.